-- 1. Running the existing cable to failure before installing a new submarine cable and upgrading the cable termination sites at Fishery Beach and Cuttlefish Bay but provide additional capital and operating expenditure to provide faster response time (4 months) (Cost to install replacement cable is \$21.9 million). - 2.
-A number of pre-planning activities have to be put in place to enable a 4 months' repair time: - Purchase full length of submarine cable and cable joints in 2017 (15km of cable, 1 set of spare joints, 2 sets of surge arrestors and 2 set of termination joints) (\$5.2 million) - Submarine cable storage (warehouse purchase with security system) including annual cable testing. - Annual retainers with fault locator company, repair company, barge company and power station operating company for their commitments to have their services available if they become needed to meet the response time. - New all-weather safe track to Cuttlefish Bay for small truck and bi-annual maintenance to allow fast access on Cuttlefish Bay (\$5 million). - Replacement of existing short lived power station assets including protection and control.

-- 3. Uprating the 33kV American River to MacGillivray (T50 to T60) in 2023 to provide adequate line thermal capacity (\$0.4 million). - 4.
-Installing a 20MVA 33kV Voltage Regulator at Penneshaw Substation in 2026 to provide voltage support (\$1.76 million).
+- 1. Running the existing cable to failure before installing a new submarine cable and upgrading the cable termination sites at Fishery Beach and Cuttlefish Bay but provide additional capital and operating expenditure to provide faster response time (4 months) (Cost excluding purchase of cable is \$20.2 million). - 2.
+A number of pre-planning activities have to be put in place to enable a 4 months' repair time: - Purchase full length of submarine cable and cable joints in 2017 (15km of cable, 1 set of spare joints, 2 sets of surge arrestors and 2 set of termination joints) (\$5.2 million) - Submarine cable storage (warehouse purchase with security system) including annual cable testing. - Annual retainers with fault locator company, repair company, barge company and power station operating company for their commitments to have their services available if they become needed to meet the response time. - New all-weather safe track to Cuttlefish Bay for small truck and bi-annual maintenance to allow fast access on Cuttlefish Bay (\$5 million). - Replacement of existing short lived power station assets including protection and control. - 3.
+Raise the design temperature of the 33kV American River to MacGillivray line from 50°C to 60°C in 2023 to provide adequate line thermal capacity (\$0.4 million). - 4.
+Installing a 20MVA 33kV voltage regulator at Penneshaw Substation in 2026 to provide voltage support (\$1.76 million).